dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 ![Figure 2](knora-base-fig2.dot.png "Figure 2")

-The Knora API server allows a user to see a link if the requesting user has permission to see the source and target resources as well as the `kb:LinkValue`.
+Knora allows a user to see a link if the requesting user has permission to see the source and target resources as well as the `kb:LinkValue`.